-Plan your next adventure with our guide to accessible days out in the UK
+Plan your next adventure with our guide to the best days out for people with limited mobility, including wheelchair and pushchair users.

 Our guide explores a range of places and activities throughout Britain, all suitable for people with limited mobility.
 Try birdwatching, visit a country garden, take a boat trip or camp out beneath the stars.